 - Comes in three in Seiken Densetsu 3: Koren for the Queen of Altena, Bigieu for the leader of the Navarre Raiders and Deathjester for the Beast King.

 - Grimald of Guenevere is nominally assisting Queen Hildegarde of the Franks in every way possible and taking delicate diplomatic matters for her sake, but is actually just scheming to take the throne for himself.

 - If you're a vassal lord in Crusader Kings, it's possible for your liege to appoint you as his/her chancellor.
-From there, you can choose to play the trope straight or subvert it and become the Good Chancellor.
+From there, you can choose to play the trope straight or invert the trope.